jondueck/jondueck.ca/journal/2023-09-18-greyscale-ios.md

 > Decided to set an automation to turn my phone to grayscale later in the evening and I can’t describe the relief it gave my brain
 > <cite><a href="https://www.threads.net/@thetimmywall/post/Cv-YFMPxZzt">@thetimmywall on Threads</a>

-My friend Tim taught me a neat iOS trick.
+[My friend Tim](https://timmyis.online) taught me a neat iOS 17 trick.
 I’ve been interested in using iOS’ colour filters to set my iPhone to greyscale, but I didn’t want to do it permanently.
 [Tim’s Threads post](https://www.threads.net/@thetimmywall/post/Cv-YFMPxZzt) taught me that it could be automated with iOS Shortcuts.

 I now have my phone switch to greyscale when my pre-set “Wind Down” time begins.
 When I stop my wake up alarm the next morning, the colour returns.
 As bed time approaches, my phone becomes less tempting to look at.
 It’s great!